thenotoriousmrkrabs/thenotoriousmrkrabs/README.md

 4. Cashflow Quadrant (RDPD series)

 - 💪 Quick quote: I'd rather be alone and achieve greatness than be surrounded by mediocrity.
-- 😂 Quick fun facts about me: I have a mental disorder forcing me to listen to Post Malone every day.
-And I like JOJI as well.
+- 😂 Quick fun facts about me: HAHA.